ownport/pkgstack/README.rst

     - install: dtguess==0.1.3
       alternatives:
       - https://github.com/ownport/dtguess/releases/download/v0.1.3/dtguess-0.1.3.tar.gz
+      target: pkgstack/vendor/

 The profile contains the list of packages which shall be installed.
 Each package section consists from:

-- name: optional parameter, allows to specify short description of the package
+- name: optional parameter is used to define short description of the package
-- install: mandatory word, used to specify the primary installation step
+- install: mandatory word is used to define the primary installation step
-- alternatives: optional word, used to specify the alternatives for installation, if primary is not successful
+- alternatives: optional parameter is used to define the alternatives for installation, if primary is not successful
-- target: optional parameter, used to target directory for package installation
+- target: optional parameter is used to define the target directory for package installation
+- state: optional parameter is used to define the stage where the package is needed to be installed.
+The package will be installed only if the stage specified obviously in command line via --stage parameter.
+The packages without stage parameter will be installed automatically.